 While the courts were in no position to put into effect Mr Matthews’s broad intention to see his partner inherit the chateau all by herself, as French law is quite unambiguous, the English court did hold that Mr Matthews would not have intended that his English estate should pay the children’s inheritance tax in the event that they ignored his wishes and exercised their inheritance rights under French law.

 The Bernard Matthews story is as clear a case as you could find to illustrate that relying on family goodwill is an unwise thing to do and Mr Matthews should certainly have had a more watertight arrangement in place.
-A full report on the case can be viewed on the Law Gazette website.

 If you would like advice on similar issues or any other matters concerning wills, contact Tamara Hasson on 01179 045030 email@example.com for further information.